yassircherdouh/yassircherdouh/README.md

 ###

 <p align="left">✨ I love reading mangas and watching anime.
 TOP 3 ?
-Naruto, Haikyuu!!, GTO.<br><br><br>📚 Some quotes that I particulary love:<br>• “He who would climb the ladder, must begin at the bottom.”<br><br>• “Today you are the defeated, but, what will you become tomorrow?”<br><br>• “He knows that it isn’t a given for you to be okay.
+Naruto, Haikyuu!!, GTO.<br><br><br>📚 Some quotes that I particularly love:<br>• “He who would climb the ladder, must begin at the bottom.”<br><br>• “Today you are the defeated, but, what will you become tomorrow?”<br><br>• “He knows that it isn’t a given for you to be okay.
 For everything to be all right.
 But still he trains.
 He practices.
 He disciplines himself.
 Working until ‘being okay’ has become a habit.”</p>

 ###